david-maddison/911-events/README.md

   - As a user I should be able to easily contact the site.
   - As a user I want to be able to follow the site on their social media platforms.
   - As a user I want to be able to sign up to a mailing list, to be kept up to date with new events and features.
-  - As a user I want to have access to the lasted Porsche 911 news.
+  - As a user I want to have access to the latest Porsche 911 news.

 ### Colour Scheme